hdgarrood/purescript-numeric-hierarchy-guide/matrices.rst

 have a vector and a scalar, we can multiply the vector by the scalar and then apply :math:`f`, or apply :math:`f` to the vector first and then do the scalar multiplication on the result, but either way the we end up with the same vector.

+**Exercise 4.4.** Prove this, using previously given properties of the dot product.

 Functions of this kind are important enough that we have a name for them:
 *linear mappings*.